 It's Actually Trial Employment

-In the eyes of the law, the working interview is actually a trial employment period.
+In the eyes of the law, the working interview is actually a trial employment period, not unpaid training before hire.
 It may be no big deal for you to work a few hours in order to get the job, but the employer must pay you at least minimum wage for that time.

 Before you start doing any tasks as part of the working interview, the employer will likely ask you to fill out employment paperwork -- the same he'd ask of any provisional employee.
 This doesn't necessarily mean you have the job; it just means the employer is following the letter of the law and adding you to the payroll for this working interview period.